Japanese Peruvians: World War II

-Dekasegi Japanese-Peruvians
+Dekasegi Japanese Peruvians

 In 1998, with new strict laws from the Japanese immigration, many fake-nikkei were deported or went back to Peru.
 The requirements to bring Japanese descendants were more strict, including documents as "zairyūshikaku-ninteishōmeisho" or Certificate of Eligibility for Resident, which probes the Japanese bloodline of the applicant.

 With the onset of the global recession in 2008, among the expatriate communities in Japan, Peruvians accounted for the smallest share of those who returned to their homelands.
 People returning from Japan also made up the smallest share of those applying for assistance under the new law.
 As of the end of November 2013, only three Peruvians who had returned from Japan had received reintegration assistance.
 The law provides some attractive benefits, but most Peruvians (as of 2015, there were 60,000 Peruvians in Japan) were not interested in returning to Peru.

 Peruvians in Japan came together to offer support for Japanese victims of the devastating March 2011 earthquake and tsunami.
 In the wake of the disaster, the town of Minamisanriku in Miyagi Prefecture lost all but two of its fishing vessels.
 Peruvians raised money to buy the town new boats as a service to Japan and to express their gratitude for the hospitality received in Japan.

 The Japanese press in Peru

-In June 1921, Nippi Shimpo (Japanese-Peruvian News) was published.
+In June 1921, Nippi Shimpo (Japanese Peruvian News) was published.

-Traditions and customs

-After the ravages of World War II, the Peruvian Nikkei community continued with its activities, mainly through the practice of traditions inherited from their ancestors.
-Thus, festivities such as the celebration of the New Year (Shinnenkai), Girls' Day (Hinamatsuri), Children's Day (Kodomo no Hi), Matsuri, Buddhist festivals such as the Obon and Ohigan, among others, continue preserved in the Nikkei community.

-The Nikkei in Peru have also known how to preserve precisely some of the customs and traditions brought by their parents and grandparents, and that they are part of their natural heritage.
-At the same time, Peruvians of Japanese descent, previously seen as a "closed" community, are today citizens who perform in all fields.
-Currently, the Japanese-Peruvians are one of the largest Nikkei communities in the world and the second largest in Latin America.
-Japanese-Peruvians mainly inhabit the central Peruvian coast (Lima and Trujillo has the most of them) and in some villages in the Amazon area.